 Controller problem Action The server stops running when loading device drivers.
 The PCI BIOS interrupt settings are incorrect.
 Check the following: Determine if the interrupt (IRQ) setting assigned to the Ethernet controller is also assigned to another device in the Configuration/Setup Utility program.
 Although interrupt sharing is allowed for PCI devices, some devices do not function well when they share an interrupt with a dissimilar PCI device.
 Try changing the IRQ assigned to the Ethernet controller or the other device.
-For example, for NetWare Versions 3 and 4 it is recommended that disk controllers not share interrupts with LAN controllers.
-Make sure that you are using the most recent device driver available from the World Wide Web addresses.)
-Run the network diagnostic program.
+For example, for NetWare Versions 3 and 4 it is recommended that disk controllers not share interrupts with LAN controllers. • Make sure that you are using the most recent device driver available from the World Wide Web.
+(Refer to the "Getting Help Information" section of this Server Library for World Wide Web addresses.) • Run the network diagnostic program.
 If the problem still exists, run the server diagnostic programs (see "Diagnostic programs" on page 10) and check with the LAN administrator.

 Controller problem Action Ethernet Link Status light does not light.
-Check the following: Make sure that the hub is turned on.
-Check all connections at the Ethernet controller and the hub.
-Check the cable.
-A crossover cable is required unless the hub has an X designation.
-Use another port on the hub.
-If the hub does not support auto-negotiation, manually configure the Ethernet controller to match the hub.
-If you manually configured the duplex mode, make sure that you also manually configure the speed.
-Run diagnostics for the LEDs.
+Check the following: • Make sure that the hub is turned on. • Check all connections at the Ethernet controller and the hub. • Check the cable.
+A crossover cable is required unless the hub has an X designation. • Use another port on the hub. • If the hub does not support auto-negotiation, manually configure the Ethernet controller to match the hub. • If you manually configured the duplex mode, make sure that you also manually configure the speed. • Run diagnostics for the LEDs.
 If the problem still exists, run the server diagnostic programs (see "Diagnostic programs" on page 10) and check with the LAN administrator.
 The Ethernet Transmit/Receive Activity light does not light.
-Check the following: Note The Ethernet Transmit/Receive Activity LED illuminates only when data is sent to or by this Ethernet controller.
-Make sure that you have loaded the network device drivers.
-The network might be idle.
-Try sending data from this workstation.
-Run diagnostics on the LEDs.
-The function of this LED can be changed by device driver load parameters.
-If necessary remove any LED parameter settings when you load the device drivers.
+Check the following: Note The Ethernet Transmit/Receive Activity LED illuminates only when data is sent to or by this Ethernet controller. • Make sure that you have loaded the network device drivers. • The network might be idle.
+Try sending data from this workstation. • Run diagnostics on the LEDs. • The function of this LED can be changed by device driver load parameters.
+If necessary, remove any LED parameter settings when you load the device drivers.
 Data is incorrect or sporadic.
-Check the following: Make sure that you are using Category 5 cabling when operating the server at 100 Mbps.
-Make sure that the cables do not run close to noise-inducing
+Check the following: • Make sure that you are using Category 5 cabling when operating the server at 100 Mbps. • Make sure that the cables do not run close to noise-inducing sources like fluorescent lights.

-Controller problem Action The Ethernet controller stopped Check the following: working when another adapter was added to the server.
-Make sure that the cable is connected to the Ethernet controller.
-Make sure that the PCI system BIOS is current.
-Reseat the adapter (see "Working with adapters" on page 107).
-Determine if the interrupt (IRQ) setting assigned to the Ethernet adapter is also assigned to another device in the Configuration/Setup Utility program.
+Controller problem Action The Ethernet controller stopped working when another adapter was added to the server.
+Check the following: • Make sure that the cable is connected to the Ethernet controller. • Make sure that the PCI system BIOS is current. • Reseat the adapter (see "Working with adapters" on page 103). • Determine if the interrupt (IRQ) setting assigned to the Ethernet adapter is also assigned to another device in the Configuration/Setup Utility program.
 Although interrupt sharing is allowed for PCI devices, some devices do not function well when they share an interrupt with a dissimilar PCI device.
 Try changing the IRQ assigned to the Ethernet adapter or the other device.
 If the problem still exists, run the server diagnostic programs (see "Diagnostic programs" on page 10) and check with the system administrator.
-The Ethernet controller stopped Check the following: working without apparent cause.
-Run diagnostics for the Ethernet controller.
+The Ethernet controller stopped working without apparent cause.
+Check the following: Run diagnostics for the Ethernet controller.
 Try a different connector on the hub.
 Reinstall the device drivers.
-Refer to the operating-system documentation and to the "ServerGuide and Netfinity Manager Information" section of this Server Library.
+Refer to the ServerGuide information included with the server.
 If the problem still exists run the server diagnostic programs (see "Diagnostic programs" on page 10).